MELISSA BLOCK, HOST:

-MUSTAFA ALANI: Our expectation that a similar scenario going to happen that prices will jump because of the psychological reaction of the market and the sensitivity of the market.
+MUSTAFA ALANI: Our expectation that - similar scenario going to happen; that prices will jump because of the psychological reaction of the market, and the sensitivity of the market.
 But once the markets become assured that it is manageable crisis, the prices will go down.

 KENYON: Still, in this economic climate, there are deep concerns that a war in the Persian Gulf could undo the effects of years of bailouts and austerity programs, and set the world economy back on its heels.

 Peter Kenyon, NPR News, Istanbul.

 BLOCK: You're listening to ALL THINGS CONSIDERED.
 Transcript provided by NPR, Copyright NPR.